carbon-language/carbon-lang/mlir/docs/Traits.md

 This trait adds the property that the operation is commutative, i.e. `X op Y == Y op X`

+### ElementwiseMappable

+* `OpTrait::ElementwiseMappable` -- `ElementwiseMappable`

+This trait tags scalar ops that also can be applied to vectors/tensors, with their semantics on vectors/tensors being elementwise application.
+This trait establishes a set of properties that allow reasoning about / converting between scalar/vector/tensor code.
+These same properties allow blanket implementations of various analyses/transformations for all `ElementwiseMappable` ops.

+Note: Not all ops that are "elementwise" in some abstract sense satisfy this trait.
+In particular, broadcasting behavior is not allowed.
+See the comments on `OpTrait::ElementwiseMappable` for the precise requirements.

 ### Function-Like

 *   `OpTrait::FunctionLike`